huaweicloud/terraform-provider-hcs/docs/resources/cce_node_pool.md

   Changing this parameter will create a new resource.

   -> You need to create an agency (EVSAccessKMS) when disk encryption is used in the current project for the first time ever.

-* `storage` - (Optional, List, ForceNew) Specifies the disk initialization management parameter.
-  If omitted, disks are managed based on the DockerLVMConfigOverride parameter in extendParam.
-  This parameter is supported for clusters of v1.15.11 and later.
-  The [object](#cce_storage) structure is documented below.

-  Changing this parameter will create a new resource.

 <a name="cce_storage"></a>
 The `storage` block supports: